tcrt/dstest/02_distance.md

 Beware that the provided dataset is not real data, but images taken from search engines - inconsistencies are to be expected.

-You would need to design a distance model that takes a random image and returns the closest 5 recommendations.
+You would need to design a distance model that takes a random image and returns the closest 5 items in the dataset.

 ### Output
 The output should be a runnable python code that we can call from the command line, like:
 ```bash
 $ python recommend.py --url "https://randomsite.com/myimg.jpg"
 ```
 The program should download the image and infer a complementing set of materials.
+Inference should be done on CPU.
 Then it should store a JPG file in the `./output` folder with the following naming convention:
 ```python
 f'{surname}_{name}__{time.now()}.jpg'
 ```
 where your name and surname should be inserted.

 This image should have:
 *   The original input image
 *   Up to 8 of the closest products identified by your model